-• Mount vertically on a non-flammable substrate, with the power terminals facing downwards.

-• Mount close to the battery, but never directly above the battery (in order to prevent damage due to gassing of the battery).

-• Improper internal temperature compensation (e.g. ambient condition battery and charger not within 5°C) can lead to reduced battery lifetime.
+- Mount vertically on a non-flammable substrate, with the power terminals facing downwards.
+Observe a minimum clearance of 10 cm under and above the product for optimal cooling. - Mount close to the battery, but never directly above the battery (in order to prevent damage due to gassing of the battery). - Improper internal temperature compensation (e.g. ambient condition battery and charger not within 5°C) can lead to reduced battery lifetime.